Anthony-Bible/Work-Scripts/README.md

 This script zips all files according to a specific regex.
 Then it encrypts each zip file with GPG and finally uploads the files via putty scp.
 The script uses passwords in the upload because it was given as a parameter to our project, in theory a better and more secure option would be to use a key file and restrict access to the key file to only those who need it.

 To help anonymize our clients and obsucre our internal network infrastrastrure I have renamed certain items, like folders and clients.
 I have also generalized commands like the sftp upload to prevent unauthorized use of the credentials.
 In a production enviornment you would customize the options to properly upload

+## Backup.sh
+This script backups up a directory and uploads it to a NAS with scp.
+It's best to put this in a crontab job to do daily at an optimum time.
+I put some options in the script that may be best for others.